 What is a barber?

-A barber cuts and shapes hair, as well as grooming and shaping facial hair.
+A barber cuts and shapes hair, grooming and shapes facial hair.
 They use scissors, razors, or trimmers, depending on the hairstyle the client wants.
-The major contrast is that barbers typically serve men but can sometimes cater to women.
+The significant contrast is that barber typically serve men but can sometimes cater to women.
 Their prime focus is on hair care.

 What is a cosmetologist?

 A cosmetologist works with beauty treatments for skin, hair, and nails.
-They offer various services ranging from body waxing, make-up applications, manicures and pedicures, facials, hair styling, and scalp treatments.
+They offer various services, including body waxing, make-up applications, manicures and pedicures, facials, hair styling, and scalp treatments.

 The skills a cosmetologist needs are plentiful in comparison to a barber.
-Likewise, a cosmetologist does not have a primary clientele but instead serves where needed and for the job they are required to do.
+Likewise, a cosmetologist does not have a primary clientele but serves where needed and for the job required.

 Barber License vs. Cosmetology License Demands

-With the above understanding of what each specialization entails, it’s best to look at what is required for you to obtain the respective licenses.
+With the above understanding of what each specialization entails, it’s best to look at what is required to obtain the respective licenses.
 Note that each state has a licensing board for the two professions.

-So, whether you are looking at practicing your occupation in Philly, South Jersey, or New York, you’ll have to seek a barber license vs cosmetology license in the respective state.
-Where you choose to apply for it will have distinct requirements from the next.
+So, whether you are considering practicing your occupation in Philly, South Jersey, or New York, you’ll have to seek a barber vs. a cosmetology license in the respective state.
+Where you apply for it will have distinct requirements from the next.

 In general, cosmetology licenses are more demanding than those of a barber.
-This is because you get to cover more topics, on top of what you would have covered as a barber.
+This is because you get to cover more topics than you would have covered as a barber.
 You may also need to complete apprenticeship hours to finalize your licensing requirements.

 Professional Considerations and Demands

-A license either for a barber or a cosmetologist is just one part of the equation.
+A license for a barber or a cosmetologist is just one part of the equation.
 Achieving that requirement is generally enough if you are looking to work at someone else’s shop.
-However, if you intend to start your own barbershop business, you must meet additional conditions.
+However, you must meet additional conditions if you intend to start your own barbershop business.